dariusur/MAX7219_library/README.md

 ![image](MAX7219_LED_matrix.jpg)

 ## Features
-- Simple setup with one function which configures display for normal operation.
 - Easy driver configuration with dedicated functions, normal operation can be initialized with a single function.
+- Software implemented SPI protocol allows to unconstrained selection of CS, CLK and DATA pins.
 - Each LED is controlled individually.
-- Software implemented SPI protocol allows to unconstrained selection of CS, CLK and DATA pins.
 - Does not support cascaded displays.

 ## Functions